Contracting a crowd of heterogeneous agents

 \subsection{Convergence results}

-We start by showing that, as the number of agents grows, the equilibrium effort chosen by each agent in the $N$ agents problem converges to the heterogeneous mean-field equilibrium.
-Recall that for all $N\in \NN$, and $i \in [N]$, $\alpha^{i,N,*}$, and $Q^{i,N}$ are defined in Theorem \ref{opt.contract.finite.example1}. \begin{theorem} Let Assumptions \ref{ass.G}, and \ref{ass.reservation} hold.
-Then, for all $N\in \mathbb{N}$, there exists a constant $C> 0$, such that
+We start by showing that, as the number of agents grows, the equilibrium effort chosen by each agent in the $N$-agent problem converges to the heterogeneous mean-field equilibrium.
+Recall that, for all $N\in \NN$ and $i \in [N]$, $\alpha^{i,N,*}$ and $Q^{i,N}$ are defined in Theorem \ref{opt.contract.finite.example1}. \begin{theorem} Suppose Assumption \ref{ass.G} holds.
+Then there exists a constant $C>0$, independent of $N$, such that, for all $N\in \mathbb{N}$,